seckingezer/Factorization-/README.md

 In this project hardware implemetation of 8-bit factorizing using wheel factorization algorithm is applied.
-The goal of the project is creting a Arithmetic Logic Unit and Register Block with verilog and using Final State Machines in Control Unit block, implementing a algorithm that factorize any given 8-bit positive number.
+The goal of the project is creating a Arithmetic Logic Unit and Register Block with verilog and using Final State Machines in Control Unit block, implementing a algorithm that factorize any given 8-bit positive number.

 Main algorithm flow of the project goes like this;